I Bond Rates May 2026: 4.26% – Should You Buy or Wait?

 Then, in November 2021 I bond rates doubled to 7.12% and then 9.62% in May 2022!
 The last super-high inflation rate was 6.48% in November 2022, which also came with a 0.4% fixed rate.

-Right now, the fixed rate of 1.30% is the most compelling reason to buy I Bonds.
-The fixed rate hasn’t been this high since October 2007.
+Right now, the fixed rate of 0.9% is the most compelling reason to buy I Bonds.
+This fixed rate got to 1.30% in November 2023 and has stayed somewhat close to this high ever since.
+These fixed rates haven’t been this high since October 2007.

 What’s the worst-case scenario when I buy an I Bond?